nicktull/Sterling-UTV/README.md

 # Sterling-UTV

 This project contains a simple front end for the Sterling UTV shop.
 The site is built with React and Vite and showcases the products and services offered.
+You can search products and add them to a shopping cart.

 The main pages are:

 - **Home** – landing page for the shop
 - **Products** – browse items available for purchase
+- **Cart** – review items you've added
 - **Services** – details on repair and upgrade services
 - **About Us** – learn more about Sterling UTV
 - **Contact** – how to get in touch